liberapay/payment-cards.js/README.md

 Compatibility: obsolete browsers are not supported.
 For example IE ≤ 8 are not, because they don't have [addEventListener](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener).

+Maturity: payment-cards.js is used in production.

+Maintenance: this project is maintained by the Liberapay team, you can [donate](https://liberapay.com/Liberapay/donate) to fund this work.

 ## Demo

 You can test payment-cards.js on <https://liberapay.github.io/payment-cards.js/>.